All Episodes

 He knows all you want is him.

-You heard this Democrats have gone out and hired a whole bunch of outside law firms to handle all the investigations of this administration that they have planned because their own counsel inside House committees is not going to be enough.
+Democrats have gone out and hired a whole bunch of outside law firms to handle all the investigations of this administration that they have planned because their own counsel inside House committees is not going to be enough.

-Well, I 225,000 to go out there and if th each lawyer is gonna cost them 225,000.
+I'm going to have to find the fact that $225,000 to go out there and each lawyer is going to cost them $225,000.

 You ever paid legal fees?

-You go out and fire these or hire these top dog lawyers from these big-time law firms, they're gonna come in there and work for government salaries.
+You go out and fire these or hire these top dog lawyers from these big-time law firms.

-They're gonna charge what they take.
+They're going to charge what they take.

-225,000 is what they say, yeah, right.
+$225,000 is what they say.

-Uh Dingy Harry letting the world know and letting our enemies know he's on their side.
+At any rate, Dingy Harry letting the world know and letting our enemies know he's on their side.

-The biggest allies that Al Qaeda has are the Democrats in the United States House, the Democrats of the United States Senate, and the poor, deranged, misguided leftists and Democrats, average citizens in this country.
+The biggest allies that Al-Qaeda has are the Democrats in the United States House, the Democrats of the United States Senate, and the poor, deranged, misguided leftists and Democrats, average citizens in this country.

 Supporters of this provision say they want a date certain for a U.S. withdrawal from Iraq.

-A date certain for surrender, with grave consequences for the future of Iraq, the stability of the Middle East, and the security of Americans at home and abroad.
+But what they have offered us is more accurately described as a date certain for surrender, a date certain for surrender, with grave consequences for the future of Iraq, the stability of the Middle East, and the security of Americans at home and abroad.

 They couldn't care less about the people of Iraq.